TeslaGov/gpkg-optimizer/README.md

 1. [download this utility, as a ZIP file](https://github.com/TeslaGov/gpkg-optimizer/archive/master.zip)
 2. extract the ZIP to a location of your choosing
 3. move to the location where you extracted the zip
-4. run `npm i` to install the required dependencies
+4. in a terminal, run `npm i` to install the required dependencies

 ## Usage